Duy Le, PhD

 About

-I am a machine learning researcher with a PhD in computational modelling and deep learning, working at the intersection of:
+I am a research engineer with a PhD in computational physics and deep learning, working at the intersection of:

 My recent work focuses on developing deep-learning surrogates for granular flow simulations, replacing expensive Discrete Element Method (DEM) solvers with fast, data-driven models while preserving physical fidelity.